mvsde/generator-webserver/README.md

     - generator-webserver
 ```

+### Step-by-Step Installation

 1. Activate remote connection to Photoshop Generator:
-  1. Go to Preferences > Plug-Ins.
+  1. In Photoshop go to **Preferences** > **Plug-Ins**.
-  2. Select `Enable Remote Connections`.
+  2. Select **Enable Remote Connections**.
-  3. Set `password` as password.
+  3. Set **password** as password.
   4. Restart Photoshop.
-2. Unzip the contents of the previously downloaded Generator Core into the corresponding folder.
+2. Unzip the contents of the [Generator Core](https://github.com/adobe-photoshop/generator-core/archive/master.zip) into **adobe-generator/generator-core**.
-3. Get [this plugin](https://github.com/mvsde/generator-webserver/releases/latest) and place it in `generator-webserver`
+3. Unzip the contents of [this plugin](https://github.com/mvsde/generator-webserver/archive/master.zip) into **adobe-generator/plugins/generator-webserver**.
-4. Run `npm install` inside `generator-core` and `generator-webserver`.
+4. Run `npm install` inside **adobe-generator/generator-core** and **adobe-generator/plugins/generator-webserver**.
-5. `cd` into `generator-core`.
-6. Run `node app.js -f ../plugins`.

 ## Usage

-In Photoshop activate `File > Generate > Webserver`.
+1. Switch to **adobe-generator/generator-core**.
+2. Run `node app.js -f ../plugins`.

-The selected Photoshop document is available via http://localhost:1337.
+The selected Photoshop document is available at http://localhost:1337.
+This address automatically opens in the default web browser.

 The server establishes SSE tunnels to all clients.
-If the Photoshop image changes all clients will be reloaded.

-## ToDo
-* [ ] Make plugin available from built-in Photoshop Generator.
-Strangely not working…
-* [ ] Add option to disable the webserver once it started.
-* [x] Move from filesystem-based HTML/PNG to RAM-only solution for faster file serving.
+Photoshop document changes trigger a reload event.